 In the past, southern bluefin tuna has been overfished and the species is now listed in Australia as ‘conservation dependent’ and has an approved recovery plan.
 This means that southern bluefin tuna can still be fished, but the amount that can be caught is restricted.

-AFMA manages this species through scientific studies and species assessments and works together with the Commission for the Conservation of Southern Bluefin Tuna, the Department of the Environment and the Department of Agriculture.
+AFMA manages this species through scientific studies and species assessments and works together with the Commission for the Conservation of Southern Bluefin Tuna, the Department of Climate Change, Energy, the Environment and Water and the Department of Agriculture, Fisheries and Forestry.
 The most recent scientific studies of southern bluefin tuna show positive signs of recovery.

 Species risk assessments